iLENDr/-iL-The-Path-To-1-Billion-MCAP/README.md

 How iLENDr's 1-for-1 iLENDr MEME Pái ($iL) Incentive Program Works

-The iLENDr ecosystem is designed to empower businesses not just with working capital but also with digital assets that may provide additional value and utility.
+The iLENDr ecosystem is designed to empower businesses not just with working capital but also with digital assets.
 Here's how the program works:

 * Step 1: Secure Funding - Businesses can apply for funding through iLENDr's AI-powered, Revenue-Based Funding solutions.
 * Step 2: Get Funded - Upon approval, businesses receive their funding directly, backed by iLENDr's extensive network of over 75 institutional funders and MCA investors.